Unexpected Gameplay Change

 Turn Based Strategy

-Vice City Stories had the Boomshine Blowout mission, where you have to remove crates from a maze of a burning warehouse with a forklift.
+- Vice City had a boat mission with horrible controls.
+"It's time for the Lance Vance Dance", for example.
+Vice City Stories has the Boomshine Blowout mission, where you have to remove crates from a maze of a burning warehouse with a forklift.

 - Several of the GTA games from Vice City onward have 3rd or 1st person rail-shooter segments.

 - Grand Theft Auto V takes this to the extreme with some of its optional stealth approaches.
 In the page image, for example, Michael can infiltrate a skyscraper by posing as a new janitor; in order to maintain his cover and plant bombs, however, the player has to move between bomb points with a mop and bucket.
 Bearing in mind the series has been labelled a "Murder Simulator", the entire sequence requires controlling Michael as he cleans up numerous muddy footprints around the hallways, even to the point you have to occasionally rinse the mop to prevent dirt smears.